 Keeping Children Safe in Education (DFE 2021) sets out the requirement for all schools to have a staff code of conduct, sometimes referred to as a staff behaviour policy.
-This code of conduct should be followed by all staff (including visiting staff), volunteers and governors.
+This code of conduct should be followed by all staff (including visiting staff), volunteers and Trustees.

-Our school is committed to safeguarding children and promoting children's welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
+Our school is committed to safeguarding children and promoting children's welfare and expects all staff, trustees, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
 It is our willingness to work in a safe manner and challenge inappropriate behaviour that underpins this commitment.

-Everyone is expected to adhere to this 'Code of Conduct' along with the Safer Recruitment Consortium Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings 2019 and Guidance for safer working practice for those working with children and young people in education settings; Addendum 2020
+Everyone is expected to adhere to this 'Code of Conduct' and the 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings' 2019 and Guidance for safer working practice for those working with children and young people in education settings; Addendum 2020.